 Our 2020 summer issue of the Vermont Environmental Report is on its way to members’ mailboxes!
 In the meantime, we can’t wait to share it with you.
 Click here to view the digital version.
 Read on below for an introduction to the issue and a note from our Executive Director, Brian Shupe.
-We’ll be publishing all stories online to make them easy to share.
+We’ll be publishing select stories online to make them easy to share.
 Thanks for reading.

 Introduction: What’s Next for Vermont?